gourman9900/gourman9900/README.md

 - 💬 Ask me about Flutter
 - 📫 How to reach me: [Instagram - @iparitoshs](https://www.instagram.com/iparitoshs/)
 - 😄 Pronouns: Flutterly
-- ⚡ Fun fact: I am in love with codes
+- ⚡ Fun fact: I am in love with code